Azure/autorest.csharp/test/README.md

 autorest uses a markdown based configuration system (autorest.md) to determine what swagger files to process.

-The C# backend also has an associated csproj next to autorest.md that is processed for customizations and complication of output.
+The C# backend also has an associated csproj next to autorest.md that is both:

+- As an input to code generator - Partial classes include and attributes on them configure code generation
+- As the final destination of generated code - Generated code is written into a Generated folder and compiled as part of the the project later

 # History